Holl4444/HangInThere/README.md

 ## Continued Development

+Completed:
-- Linking to an API to pull word lists in. ✔️
+✔️ Linking to an API to pull word lists in.
+✔️ Implement responsive design.
+✔️ Convert to TypeScript.
+✔️ Add error tracking.

+To Do:
-- Add new word option while mid game.
+- Add new word option during gameplay.
-- Counter to track turns left before spider.
-- Making the app more engaging: adding a transition to make losing a cat more obvious, enlarging and centering the spider on loss and adding sounds.
-- If the app gets any larger, to try createContext.
-- Improved styling for different devices.
+- Add turn counter for spider warning.
+- Enhance animations and transitions.
+- Add sound effects.
+- Implement Context API if complexity increases.
-- To organise the folder structure.
+- Optimize folder structure.

   ## Author
   @Holl4444\